SixArm/mast-cell-help/topics/kounis-syndrome/index.md

 **Key points**:

-* **Triggers**: Medications (such as antibiotics, nonsteroidal anti-inflammatory drugs, and contrast agents), insect stings, foods, environmental allergens, and latex.
+* **Triggers**: Medications (such as antibiotics, non-steroidal anti-inflammatory drugs, and contrast agents), insect stings, foods, environmental allergens, and latex.

 * **Symptoms**: Chest pain, shortness of breath, palpitations, dizziness, and sweating.